adobe-commerce/partner-day-accs/README.md

         ![Alt text](docs/starter-kit/oauth-credential.png "OAuth Server-to-Server Credential")

-    - Set the value of the `TENANT_ID` variable in the `.env` file to the tenant ID for your assigned seat.
+    - Navigate to your Commerce Admin and create a Commerce intengration.
+Follow [this documentation](https://developer.adobe.com/commerce/extensibility/starter-kit/integration/create-integration/#create-an-integration-in-adobe-commerce-paas-only) to do so.
+Once it's done, fill in the Commerce OAuth variables in the `.env` file.

     - Fill in the `IO_PROJECT_ID`, and values `IO_WORKSPACE_ID` using the downloaded `workspace.json` file and the commented instructions in the `.env` file.